Applications now closed.

 - Applicant must be able to make their own travel arrangements

-To apply for the Catwalk 2021 Residency you must complete this Google Form by 11:59pm EST on Monday, March 22nd.
+To apply for the Catwalk 2022 Residency, you must complete this FORM by 11:59pm EST on Monday, February 7th.
 A panel of Tisch’s Catwalk alumni (which may include current Tisch faculty and staff) will review and nominate proposals to be considered by Catwalk leadership and staff.
 Catwalk will review nominated applications and contact artists directly to confirm residency.

 Important Information to Note

 - Successful applicants will clearly articulate in a one page description of their work:

 - Your project and where you are in your creative process